-Taking the Sydney airport train to the centre of the city can be a good option for most visitors and one of the quickest ways to get to the city.
-Solo travellers and couples will find the airport train much cheaper than a taxi and it is a pretty straight forward trip if you are staying in the middle of town.
+Taking the Sydney airport train to the centre of the city is a good option for most visitors and one of the quickest ways to get to the CBD.
+Solo travellers and couples will find the airport train cheaper than a taxi and it is a pretty straight forward trip if you are staying in the middle of town.

 Finding the Sydney Airport Train Stations

 Don’t worry too much about this on arrival into Sydney; the terminal stations are well signposted and easy enough to find.
 The International station is at the northern end of the terminal on the arrivals level and for the Domestic terminal, it’s between terminal 2 and 3.
 Trains to the city take about 15 minutes and run about every 10-15 minutes for most of the day.

 If you are heading to the airport from the city make sure you do not get off the train at the Mascot suburban station, this is a such a common mistake there are now signs on the station pointing out it is not an airport station.

 Here are my three tips for making your airport train journey a success!